Computing

 pdfreaders.org

-I used CDex CD ripper but it no longer seems under development.
+I used to use CDex CD ripper but it no longer seems under development.

-I tend to have my music collection ripped into Ogg Vorbis format
+I tend to have my music collection ripped into Ogg Vorbis format, but now considering using Ogg Opus when more supported.

-I have used the top Audacity audio recorder and editor.
+I have used the Audacity audio recorder and editor.

-For tagging audio files check out Music Brainz and try MP3-Tag.
+For tagging audio files check out Music Brainz or try MP3-Tag, although I often use EyeD3 on linux commandline.

 Often programs come as compressed zip archives these can be opened with the free 7zip.